-German Conductor Alexander Mickelthwate is the Music Director of the Winnipeg Symphony Orchestra.
+German Conductor Alexander Mickelthwate is the recently named Music Director Designate of the Oklahoma City Philharmonic; he will become full Music Director with the 2018/2019 season.
+Additionally, he is Music Director of the Winnipeg Symphony Orchestra.
 Since his appointment in 2006, Alexander has played a pivotal role in the development of the orchestra, which culminated in a highly successful and critically acclaimed performance at Carnegie Hall in May 2014 as part of the Spring For Music festival.
 The New York Times noted the performance was “conducted expertly” and the New York Classical review stated “under music director Alexander Mickelthwate, they play with excellent intonation and such a fine overall blend and balance of sound that, on their own terms, they may be the best orchestra to appear in the weeks’ worth of concerts.”

 Alexander began his career in North America as Assistant Conductor with the Atlanta Symphony Orchestra and then Associate Conductor of the Los Angeles Philharmonic under Essa-Pekka Salonen.
 He has guest conducted the New York Philharmonic, the Chicago Symphony, Seattle Symphony, Houston Symphony, Vancouver Symphony, Atlanta Symphony, Saint Paul Chamber Orchestra, Orchestra of St. Luke’s, Milwaukee Symphony, Rochester Philharmonic and Toronto Symphony amongst others.